 If you have been involved in a crash, no matter how minor it may seem, make sure you carefully gather evidence and witness statements straight away.

-Your lawyer will only be able to work with the evidence you provide.
+Your motorcycle accident lawyer will only be able to work with the evidence you provide.

 Do not provide any statements to anyone without consulting a lawyer first.